-- 5.8 The Estates Local Plan forms part of the Council's Local Plan and sits alongside its Core Planning Strategy, Sites and Policies Plan and the South London Waste Plan. - 5.9 The Estates Local Plan primarily guides how new homes will be delivered via a coordinated strategy considering the social, economic and environmental opportunities and provides the framework for sustainable development of these areas.
-The regeneration of the Estates as a single comprehensive programme has been presented to the Council as the basis of being able to deliver regeneration. - 5.10 The Estates Local Plan sets out the overarching vision that underpins the whole Estates regeneration. - 5.11 The Estates Local Plan also sets out an overarching "Case for regeneration" of the Estates, which makes it clear that the existing housing stock faces a multitude of shortcomings. - 5.12 The Estates Local Plan goes on to identify a vision for each Estate and in particular with reference to the Eastfields Estate (Policy OEP1 (b) (i) page 28) states:
+- The Estates Local Plan forms part of the Council's Local Plan and sits alongside its Core Planning Strategy, Sites and Policies Plan and the South London Waste Plan. - 5.9 The Estates Local Plan primarily guides how new homes will be delivered via a coordinated strategy considering the social, economic and environmental opportunities and provides the framework for sustainable development of these areas. - 5.10 The Estates Local Plan sets out the overarching vision that underpins the whole Estates regeneration. - 5.11 The Estates Local Plan also sets out an overarching "Case for regeneration" of the Estates, which makes it clear that the existing housing stock faces a multitude of shortcomings.

+5.12 The Estates Local Plan goes on to identify a vision for each Estate and in particular with reference to the Eastfields Estate (Policy OEP1 (b) (i) page 28) states:

-Eastfields will be a contemporary compact neighbourhood.
-A new neighbourhood which demonstrates innovative design, reimagining suburban development by maintaining a distinctive character through the creation of a contemporary architectural style encompassing a variety of types, sizes and heights for new homes overlooking traditional streets and the improvement of links to the surrounding areas.
+'Eastfields will be a contemporary compact neighbourhood.
+A new neighbourhood which demonstrates innovative design, reimagining suburban development by maintaining a distinctive character through the creation of a contemporary architectural style encompassing a variety of types, sizes and heights for new homes overlooking traditional streets and the improvement of links to the surrounding areas.'